AQM: A Refresh of the Abstract Qubit Model for Quantum Computing Co-design

 \section{Supporting the AQM by neutral atoms}

-The trapped neutral atom system is becoming increasingly popular with the new progress of showing the potential of enabling error correction functionalities.
+Trapped neutral atom systems are becoming increasingly popular with the new progress of showing the potential of enabling error correction functionalities.
 Neutral atoms can also have good support for the AQM.

-\paragraph{Qubit states.} Neutral atom systems use the spin-electronic states of the trapped atoms to encode quantum information, similar to the ion qubits in the trapped ion system.
+\paragraph{a.
+Qubit states.} Neutral atom systems use the spin-electronic states of the trapped atoms to encode quantum information, similar to the ion qubits in the trapped ion system.
 There are a few strategies to encode quantum information into states of Rydberg atoms.
 For instance, the ground state of the atom and its Rydberg excited state can be used to encode the qubit state $\ket{0}$ and $\ket{1}$ states~\cite{Levine2018, Madjarov2020}, which is referred to as GR qubits in Ref.~\cite{Picken2019, Morgado2021}, while two hyperfine ground states of the Rydberg atoms can also be used~\cite{Sheng2018, Graham2019, Levine2019, Bluvstein2022}, which is called GG qubits in Ref.~\cite{Morgado2021}).
 The Hilbert space spanned by the states in different selections can also be fully addressed.

-\paragraph{Universal control.} The single-qubit universal control can be achieved using optical Raman transitions or using microwave drives with optically activated Stack shifts~\cite{Yavuz2006, Xia2015, Bluvstein2022, Levine2022}.
+\paragraph{b.
+Universal control.} The single-qubit universal control can be achieved using optical Raman transitions or using microwave drives with optically activated Stack shifts~\cite{Yavuz2006, Xia2015, Bluvstein2022, Levine2022}.
 The Rabi rate of $2$~MHz has been realized for single-qubit gate operations~\cite{Levine2022}.
 With these control methods, the Hilbert space can be fully addressed.

 To support a universal gate set for QC, entangling gates between two qubits are necessary.
 The Rydberg interactions can be leveraged to perform entangling gates.
 When the atom is excited to a highly excited state (Rydberg state), the radius of the Rydberg state is much larger than the radius of the atom in the ground state, which activates a strong dipole-dipole interaction between Rydberg atoms.
 Specifically, the dipole interaction makes an excited Rydberg atom strongly shift the energy level of the other Rydberg atoms, which blocks the excitation of the nearby atoms.
 This effect is named ``Rydberg blockade''~\cite{Lukin2001, Jaksch2000, Urban2009}, which enables fast two-qubit gates.
 The two-qubit gates with fidelity $97.4\%$~\cite{Levine2019, Bluvstein2022} and $99.5\%$~\cite{Evered2023, Bluvstein2023} have been demonstrated in experiments.
 Specifically, the CZ gate between two atoms can be implemented in $\sim 200$~ns, which greatly suppresses the error from the decoherence of the Rydberg state~\cite{Evered2023}.